 'Sustainable development' basically means economic and social development that endures over the long-term and its core ethic is intergenerational equity.
-The Company is committed to Sustainable Development in the cause of Society ensuring a safe and good future for employees and their coming generations as has been demonstrated for more than 6 decades as third/fourth generation employees are in service of the Company.
-Upholding sustainable practices is core to our operations at SMIORE.
+The Company is committed to Sustainable Development in the cause of society ensuring a safe and good future for employees and their coming generations as has been demonstrated for more than 6 decades as third/fourth generation employees are in service of the Company.
+Upholding sustainable practices is core to Company's operations.

-Ministry of Mines, Government of India has awarded 5 Star Rating to our mines based on the assessment of parameters of Sustainable Development Framework (SDF) prescribed by the India Bureau of Mines (IBM).
-On the first occasion during 2014-15 we were the only Mining Lessee to have been awarded 5 Star Rating in the State of Karnataka and were among the only three Iron Ore Mining Lessees in the country to receive Five Star Rating.
-Thereafter, we have been awarded 5 Star Rating during 2015-16 and 2016-17 also.
-Further, based on the template filed by the Company, duly inspected and verified by the IBM, we have once again qualified for being awarded 5 Star Rating by the Ministry of Mines, Government of India during 2017-18 and 2018-19.
-Based on the template filed by the Company, we have qualified for being awarded 5 Star Rating during 2019-20 and the same is yet to be verified and confirmed by the IBM.
+Ministry of Mines, Government of India has awarded 5 Star Rating to Company's Mines based on the assessment of parameters of Sustainable Development Framework (SDF) prescribed by the India Bureau of Mines (IBM).
+On the first occasion during 2014-15, the Company was the only Mining Lessee to have been awarded 5 Star Rating in the State of Karnataka and was among the only three Iron Ore Mining Lessees in the country to receive Five Star Rating.
+Thereafter, the Company has been awarded 5 Star Rating during 2015-16 and 2016-17 also.
+Further, based on the template filed by the Company, duly inspected and verified by the IBM, the Company has once again qualified for being awarded 5 Star Rating by the Ministry of Mines, Government of India during 2017-18, 2018-19 and 2019-20.